Basis-Theory/basistheory-integration-guides/collections/concepts/access-controls.md

 Your Application’s API Key is used to authenticate your systems to the Basis Theory platform.
 The API Key can be used to make authenticated requests to our API directly, using Hosted Elements, or using the Basis Theory SDK.
 These API Keys follow a format similar to `key_4qUtg83907AnDem90aJSzcN`.
+API Keys should be regarded as highly sensitive, and should be stored a secret within in your environments.

 ### Application Templates